 Master of Sacred Theology (STM)

-The Master of Sacred Theology (STM) is an advanced graduate professional degree for those who wish to pursue a year of more advanced coursework focusing on a particular discipline.
-The degree is not considered probationary for the doctorate.
-Applicants must hold a first-level graduate degree in theology, religion, or other discipline appropriate for advanced theological study and have a minimum grade point average of 3.0.
+The Master of Sacred Theology (STM) degree is a second-level graduate professional degree for those who wish to pursue a year of more advanced coursework focusing on a particular academic discipline (“Disciplinary Concentration”) or ministerial and other religious leadership practice (“Religious Leadership Concentration”).